 · The student bookstore, or

 iii.
-In the case of an emergency, the superintendent or director of finance may authorize purchases not to exceed three fourths of one percent of the General Fund non-personnel budget.
-Factors for determining an emergency, for purposes of this policy, would include repairs of damage due to weather, fire, or other unforeseen circumstances, situations which affect public safety.
+In the case of an emergency, the superintendent or director of finance may authorize purchases not to exceed three fourths of one percent of the General Fun non-personnel budget.
+Factors for determining an emergency, for purposes of this policy, would include repairs of damage due to weather, fire, or other unforeseen circumstances, and situations which affect public safety.

-C. In each case where an expenditure is approved by the superintendent, or designee, a reasonable effort shall be made and documented to obtain competitive pricing in the market and the purchase requisition shall be signed both by the administrator in charge of the special project and by the superintendent.
+C. In each case where an expenditure is approved by the superintendent, or designee, subject to B. above, a reasonable effort shall be made and documented to obtain competitive pricing in the market and the purchase requisition shall be signed both by the administrator in charge of the special project and by the superintendent.
 The purchase order shall be presented as a special item for approval at the next regular or special meeting of the board of education.

 2. Purchasing procedures shall adhere to all applicable laws of the State of Oklahoma.

 3. Where feasible, consideration will be given to vendors within the district.

-4. All purchases from appropriated and cash funds must be made with a purchase order.
-“Appropriated Funds” includes the General Fund and Building Fund.
-“Cash Funds” include Activity Funds and Bond Funds.
-“Sinking Fund” payments for principal and interest do not require a purchase order.
+4. All purchases from appropriate and cash funds must be made with a purchase order.
+“Appropriate Funds” includes the General Fund and Building Fund.
+“Cash Funds” include Activity Funds and Bonds Funds.
+“Sinking Fund” payment for principal and interest do not require a purchase order.
 Before a purchase of goods or services is completed, a purchase order must be issued.
-Any employee who acquires goods or services without the approval of the board of education or the issuance of a purchase order may be personally obligated to pay for such goods or services, without reimbursement from the district.
+Any employee who acquires goods or services without the approval of the board of education or the issuance of a purchase order may be personally obligated to pay for such goods or services, without reimbursement form the district.

 A. Coding purchase orders shall be the responsibility of the administrator authorizing the expenditure and shall be verified by the finance office.

 B. The encumbrance clerk will provide the board with a list of all purchase orders on a monthly basis.
-Activity Fund and payroll purchase order will not be included on the list.
+Activity Fund and payroll purchase orders will not be included on the list.